Curt O. Schaller

 Curt Oswald Schaller (born June 22, 1964) is a German cinematographer, Steadicam operator and photographer.

-He is also the developer and designer of ARRI's camera stabilization systems: in 2025 he was awarded an Academy Award for the concept, design and development of the Trinity 2 system.
+He is also the developer and designer of Arri's camera stabilization systems; previously, he held the same position at Sachtler (Vitec / Videndum).
+In 2025, he was awarded an Academy Award for the concept, design and development of the TRINITY camera stabilization system (known as ARRI TRINITY 2).
+In 2026, he was also honored with an Emmy Award for the development of the TRINITY camera stabilization system (ARRI TRINITY 2).